How Holocaust perpetrators are prosecuted in Germany | DW | 07.10.2021

 The trials of 96-year-old Irmgard F*., a former secretary at the Stutthof concentration camp, and an unnamed 100-year-old who once worked as an SS guard at the Sachsenhausen concentration camp both began in the last two weeks.

-The details of these people's stories and the extent of their participation in the Holocaust differ, but the charge is always the same: Accessory to the murder of however many people are known to have died at the camp during the time they served there.
+The details of these people's stories and the extent of their participation in the crimes of the Holocaust differ, but the charge for them and other potential Nazi perpetrators is always the same: accessory to the murder of however many people are known to have died at the camp during the time that they worked there.

-There are other reasons for the delays: It took the German government decades to find the political will, and the judicial system just as long to find the legal means, to prosecute Holocaust perpetrators.
+There are other reasons for the delays: It took the German government decades to find the political will — and it took the judicial system just as long to find the legal means — to prosecute perpetrators.

-An oddity of the German criminal code is that, though anyone who publicly "approves of, denies, or downplays" the Third Reich's crimes can be prosecuted, actually participating in those crimes has never had a specific law dealing with it.
+An oddity of the German criminal code is that, though anyone who publicly "approves of, denies or downplays" the Third Reich's crimes can be prosecuted, actually participating in those crimes has never had a specific law.
 Of course, defining "participation" in the Holocaust is legally difficult, and historians have struggled to arrive at a definitive number of people who could be said to be perpetrators.

-To make any charges stick, you need to be able to define the crime: Murder is the most relevant in Holocaust cases, not just because it is the most serious, but because, unlike the many other crimes committed in Nazi concentration camps (such as rape, torture, wrongful imprisonment, manslaughter) it has no statute of limitations, which means it does not matter that these murders happened over 70 years ago.
+To make any charges stick, you need to be able to define the crime: Murder is the most relevant in Holocaust cases, not just because it is the most serious, but because — unlike the many other crimes committed in Nazi concentration camps (such as rape, torture, wrongful imprisonment, manslaughter) — it has no statute of limitations, which means that it does not matter that these murders happened over 70 years ago.

-But the German legal system also requires specifics: Any violent crime must have a date, a location, and identifiable victims, which in the context of a vast murderous bureaucratic system that lasted years and spanned a continent immediately becomes difficult.
+But the German legal system also requires specifics: Any violent crime must have a date, a location and identifiable victims, which, in the context of a vast murderous bureaucratic system that lasted years and spanned a continent, becomes difficult.
 In other words, the sheer inhumanity and enormity of the Holocaust makes it difficult to prosecute anyone for it.
 Wasn't every individual merely a "small cog in the machine," as their defense lawyers have often argued, and invariably argue today?
 The crime of the Holocaust is literally too big for any courtroom.

 That last point was what prosecutor Fritz Bauer grappled with.
 An exiled German Jew who returned to Germany after the war, Bauer dedicated his life to bringing Holocaust perpetrators to court, making him plenty of enemies in a judiciary that still employed a lot of Nazi-era judges.

-The cases Bauer spearheaded as chief prosecutor in the state of Hesse, especially the spectacular Frankfurt Auschwitz trials of 1963 to 1965, served an immense historical role: For the first time ever, documentary evidence and eye-witness testimonies of what had actually happened day by day at Auschwitz reached a wider German public.
+The cases Bauer spearheaded as chief prosecutor in the state of Hesse, especially the spectacular Frankfurt Auschwitz trials of 1963 to 1965, served an immense historical role: For the first time, documentary evidence and eyewitness testimonies of what had happened day by day at Auschwitz reached a wider German public.

-As historians like Rebecca Wittmann in her book Beyond Justice have noted, a paradoxical situation often arose during the Frankfurt trials: Judges used Auschwitz's own regulations as the lawful standards by which the perpetrators should be judged.
+As the historian Rebecca Wittmann wrote in her book, Beyond Justice, a paradoxical situation often arose during the Frankfurt trials: Judges used Auschwitz's own regulations as the legal standard by which the perpetrators would be judged.
 To Bauer, and to many at the time, the Frankfurt judges effectively legitimized the Nazi regime, rather than exposing the whole system as a crime against humanity and convicting the defendants for taking part in it.

 Since then, the German judiciary has slowly and painfully attempted to correct this grotesque interpretation.
 But the breakthrough only came in 2011, with the trial of Ukrainian-born Nazi collaborator John Demjanjuk in Munich.
 The judges at that trial decided on a new legal interpretation, which, crucially, was based on the radical assumption that the Holocaust itself was a murderous system.